FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

   }
 }
 ```
+The `plain` directive tells the server to include the field in the response.

-Now it is possible to fetch whatever wanted from the upload metadata.
+Now it is possible to fetch a collection of desired quantities from the upload metadata.
-For example, if one wants to fetch the `upload_name` and `upload_create_time`, the request would look like this:
+For example, if one wants to fetch the `upload_name` and `upload_create_time`, the request would be:

 ```json
 {